 When you receive your tax bill in May, 2020 your 1st installment is payable by June 6, 2020.

 Check the lower left hand section of you bill.
-Under Taxing Body, your will see the amount of your property tax paid to each taxing body and the change from the prior year is the increase or (decrease) in the amount payable to the taxing body listed.
+Under Taxing Body, you will see the amount of your property tax paid to each taxing body and the change from the prior year is the increase or (decrease) in the amount payable to the taxing body listed.
 This is to show you where your money goes.

-Typically we hear from many homeowners during the month of May who are unhappy with their property tax bill. my suggestion has been and still is to contact the taxing body with comments/questions so that they are aware of your concerns when they are working on their levy for the next year.
+Typically we hear from many homeowners during the month of May who are unhappy with their property tax bill.
+My suggestion has been and still is to contact the taxing body with comments/questions so that they are aware of your concerns when they are working on their levy for the next year.